Surface Development and

 Silver soldering is one of the most important

 techniques for the metals/jewelry student to master.

-You'll learn to make a bezel with a set stone on a band ring and have a lovely finished piece at the end of the course.
+We'll take you step-by-step to learn the techniques of butt solering, standing seams, and sweat soldering.
+You'll learn to make a bezel with a set stone on a band ring and have a lovely, evolved piece at the end of the course.

 Basic sawing and filing skills are required.